 Tracey Erway is a Senior Marketing Manager at Intel who heads up the Yocto Project Advocacy Sub-Group, the marketing arm of the Advisory Board for the project.
 She's been involved in open source for about 4 years, but has spent her career at Intel working with development tools.
 Tracey started off as an embedded developer specializing in assembly language silicon-level software performance tuning and Unix development.
-Tracey grew up back east, but now owns a horse farm outside of Portland Oregon...
+Tracey grew up back east...
 Read More →

 Remove this from your schedule?

 You may not be able to get back in if this is full.